m-carolina-m/obsidianVault01/LIFE/Series/Daughter from Another Mother (2021-2022).md

 language: Spanish
 aka: Madre Solo Hay Dos
 genre: Comedy, Drama
-mycurrentepisode: 03x05
+mycurrentepisode: 03x10
-lastwatched: 2024-02-08
+lastwatched: 2024-02-13
 myrating: 9
 location: Netflix
 type: serie
-status: in progress
+status: completed
 ---

 plot:: After finding out their babies were switched at birth, two women develop a plan to adjust to their new lives creating a single and very peculiar family.